 Tighten it down and clean it up.
 Now tie a safety on the other side.

-A Correct Square Knot vs. The Thief’s Knot
+A True Square Knot vs. The Thief’s Knot

 You can tell if your square knot is correct by looking at the pigtails.
 They should both be on the same side of the knot, as shown below.
 This knot is less likely to slip under load.

-If your pigtails end up on opposite sides of the knot, you have tied a thief’s knot.
+If your pigtails end up on opposite sides of the knot, you have tied a thief’s or captain’s knot.
 Unfortunately, a thief’s knot is very prone to slippage.

 In this photo I am just applying a few pounds of tension to each end of the line and this thief’s knot is readily giving way.